Viva La Dirt League: Epic NPC Man

 Epic NPC Man is a sketch comedy set within "Skycraft", an entirely fictional fantasy MMORPG where non-player characters (NPCs) and players interact.
 Epic NPC Man deconstructs the in-universe logic of role playing games (RPGs), the mechanics of video games and the fantasy genre at large, typically spoofing real-life game franchises such as The Elder Scrolls, World of Warcraft, Baldur's Gate and The Witcher.

-The series takes place in Azerim, a sprawling medieval kingdom assailed by the neighbouring Orcish land of Shmargonrog.
-Initially, Epic NPC Man was presented almost exclusively from the perspective of Greg (Morrison), a lowly NPC, garlic farmer and quest-giver in the tranquil but unremarkable village of Honeywood, observing the often confusing activities of players.
-Other recurring characters include the blacksmith Bodger (Bettjeman), sorcerer Baradun (King), poor fruit merchant Fred Orchardson (Parkinson) and his wife Fredda (McCall), the continuously crying Eugene (King), town fisherman Baelin (Bettjeman), the muggers Charles (Van Lier) and Bernard (Bettjeman), and "the Watcher" (King), a thinly veiled analogue for Geralt of Rivia.
+The series takes place in Azerim (a portmanteau of Azeroth and Skyrim), a sprawling medieval kingdom assailed by the neighbouring Orcish land of Shmargonrog.
+Initially, Epic NPC Man was presented almost exclusively from the perspective of Greg (Morrison), a lowly NPC, garlic farmer and quest-giver in the tranquil but unremarkable village of Honeywood, observing the confusing activities of players.

-A core mechanic of the series and one of the characterising features of "Skycraft" are it's sentient NPCs.
-In the cross-over series DEV it is revealed that this sentience is the side effect of developer Delvin (King) being over-committed to improving the graphics of the game.
+A core mechanic of the series and one of the characterising features of "Skycraft" are its sentient NPCs.
+In the tangentally-linked series DEV it is revealed that this sentience is the side effect of a developer being over-committed to improving the graphics of the game.

 Many scenes have been filmed at Howick Historical Village.